noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.19.sardine

-A figure showing the relative abundance of Pacific sardine (*Sardinops sagax*) collected during the spring around the Northern Channel Islands and the Southern California Shelf from 1978 - 2018.
-Data source: CalCOFI; Figure: A. Thompson/NOAA; [Ben Best/EcoQuants](https://ecoquants.com/)
+A figure showing the relative abundance of Pacific sardine (*Sardinops sagax*) collected during the spring around the Northern Channel Islands and the Southern California Shelf from 1978 to 2018.
+Data source: CalCOFI; Figure credit: A. Thompson/NOAA; [Ben Best/EcoQuants](https://ecoquants.com/).

 ### Details